Monk Fish Recipes Roasted Monkfish

 Roasted Monkfish

-1 piece of monkfish about 3lbs (1.5k) in weight
+1 piece of monk fish about 3lbs (1.5k) in weight

 1 very fat garlic clove - or more if you like - sliced